Meteor-Community-Packages/Meteor-CollectionFS/README.md

 In this example, we've defined a CollectionFS named "images", which will be a new collection in your MongoDB database with the name "images.files".
-We've also defined a filter for it, stating that only images can be uploaded to it, and we've told it to store the files in a new filesystem store.
+We've also told it to store the files in `~/uploads` on the local filesystem.

-Your CollectionFS variable does not necessarily have to be global on the client or the server, but be sure to give it the same name on both the client and the server.
-It's also best if you put the server code in a server-only file that will not be sent to the client because the storage adapters sometimes require sensitive information like access keys.
+Your CollectionFS variable does not necessarily have to be global on the client or the server, but be sure to give it the same name (the first argument) on both the client and the server.

+It's highly recommended that you put the server code in a server-only file that will not be sent to the client because the storage adapters sometimes require sensitive information like access keys.